-The view of the Presidential Committee on Brain Drain (1989), ASNU (1993), Dimowo (1991) and Obiegbu (1994) agree with findings of the study, that the exodus of staff from the universities is due to the manifest poor attention given to the university system because of "inadequate funding".
-This problem has eroded the status and income of academics.
-This disillusionment and frustration in their own views led to the mass exodus of academic staff from the Nigeria Universities to Europe, Ghana, North America and the Gulf.
+The view of the Presidential Committee on Brain Drain (1989), ASNU (1993), Dimowo (1991) and Obiegbu 233 234 (1994) agree with findings of the study, that the exodus of staff from the universities is due to the manifest poor attention given to the university system because of "inadequate funding".
+This problem has eroded the status 235 and income of academics.
+This disillusionment and frustration in their own views led to the mass exodus of 236 academic staff from the Nigeria Universities to Europe, Ghana, North America and the Gulf.
+237

-The perceived impact of Trade union disputes on Nigerian universities has gone a long way to show that it has led to disruption of academic calendars and programmes, lowered the morale of workers, engendered industrial peace and good relationship between unions and has consequently led to brain drain and attrition; among professional staff.
+The perceived impact of Trade union disputes on Nigerian universities has gone a long way to show that it has 238 led to disruption of academic calendars and programmes, lowered the morale of workers, engendered industrial 239 peace good relationship between unions and has consequently led brain drain and attrition; among professional 240 staff.
 During industrial unrest, the universities are closed and academic programmes are eventually disrupted.
-At such times the students suffer some hardship and inconveniences and their morale is also dampened.
-This leads to academic underdevelopment, as the institutions remain closed for a greater part of the session.

-Sex and Perception of Respondents on the Impact of Trade Union Disputes on Industrial Peace in Nigeria Universities
+241 At such times the students suffer some hardship and inconveniences and their morale is also dampened.
+This 242 leads to academic underdevelopment, as the institutions remain closed for a greater part of the session.
+243 a) Sex and Perception of Respondents on the Impact of 12244 Trade Union Disputes on Industrial Peace in Nigeria Uni-245 versities

-Sex had no significant influence on the respondents' perception of the impact of trade union disputes on industrial peace in Nigeria Universities.
-Consequently, there was no significant difference in the responses based on gender as illustrated in Table 8.
+Sex had no significant influence on the respondents' perception of the impact of trade union disputes on industrial 247 peace in Nigeria Universities.
+Consequently, there was no significant difference in the responses based on gender 248 as illustrated in Table 8.
+249 b) Generation of Universeties and Perception of Respon-13 255 dents on the [Mpact of Trade Union Dispute on Inter Unson 256 Relationships 257

-However, the finding of the study is inconsonance with that of Ogonor (1997), conflict management adopted by University administrators.
+However, the finding of the study is inconsonance with that of Ogonor (1997), conflict management adopted 250 by University administrators.
+251

-This similarity in response may be attributed to the fact that sex is not a& determining factor in the university work environment.
+This similarity in response may be attributed to the fact that sex is not a& determining factor in the university 252 work environment.
 Jobs and responsibilities are assigned to employees irrespective of sex.
-There is no sex bias, as the university is managed like any other forma! organization.
+There is no sex bias : 253 as the university is managed like any other forma! organization.
+254